Fixed prosthodontics

-Fixed prosthodontics is the area of prosthodontics focused on permanently attached (fixed) dental prostheses.
-Such dental restorations, also referred to as indirect restorations, include crowns, bridges (fixed dentures), inlays, onlays, and veneers.
-Prosthodontists are specialist dentists who have undertaken training recognized by academic institutions in this field.
-Fixed prosthodontics can be used to restore single or multiple teeth, spanning areas where teeth have been lost.
-In general, the main advantages of fixed prosthodontics when compared to direct restorations is the superior strength when used in large restorations, and the ability to create an aesthetic looking tooth.
-As with any dental restoration, principles used to determine the appropriate restoration involves consideration of the materials to be used, extent of tooth destruction, orientation and location of tooth, and condition of neighboring teeth.
+Fixed prosthodontics is the branch of prosthodontics that focuses on dental prostheses that are permanently affixed (fixed).
+Crowns, bridges (fixed dentures), inlays, onlays, and veneers are some examples of indirect dental restorations.
+Prosthodontists are dentists who have completed training in this specialty that has been recognized by academic institutes.
+Fixed prosthodontics can be used to reconstruct single or many teeth, spanning tooth loss areas.
+The main advantages of fixed prosthodontics over direct restorations are improved strength in big restorations and the possibility to build an aesthetic-looking tooth.
+The concepts utilised to select the suitable repair, as with any dental restoration, include consideration of the materials to be used, the level of tooth destruction, the orientation and placement of the tooth, and the condition of neighboring teeth.